zymtech/parse_newspage/README.md

 # parse_newspage
-parse title, date and content from news page
+parse title, date and content from news page as a service, using tornado framework.